Right to counsel

 Legislation, Sexually Dangerous Persons - Commitment

 In commitment proceedings for sexually violent predators, S.C.
-Stat § 44-48-80(C)(1) refers to the right "to be represented by counsel", while § 44-48-90(B) adds, “At all stages of the proceedings under this chapter, a person subject to this chapter is entitled to the assistance of counsel, and if the person is indigent, the court must appoint counsel to assist the person.”
+Code § 44-48-80(C)(1) refers to the right "to be represented by counsel", while § 44-48-90(B) adds, “At all stages of the proceedings under this chapter, a person subject to this chapter is entitled to the assistance of counsel, and if the person is indigent, the court must appoint counsel designated by the Office of Indigent Defense to handle sexual predator cases to assist the person.”

 If "yes", the established right to counsel or discretionary appointment of counsel is limited in some way, including any of: the only authority is a lower/intermediate court decision or a city council, not a high court or state legislature; there has been a subsequent case that has cast doubt; a statute is ambiguous; or the right or discretionary appointment is not for all types of individuals or proceedings within that category.